Newcastle 1-1 Brighton: Sean Longstaff earns point as Toon lose ground on fifth-placed Tottenham

 Newcastle stumbled in their bid to qualify for Europe as they were held to a 1-1 draw by Brighton in their final home game of the season.

-Eddie Howe's side moved three points above seventh-placed Chelsea, who face Nottingham Forest on Saturday evening live on Sky Sports, but lost ground on Tottenham in fifth after their 2-1 win over Burnley moved them six points clear of Newcastle.
+Eddie Howe's side are level on points with seventh-placed Chelsea following their 3-2 victory at Nottingham Forest and also lost ground on Tottenham, in fifth, after their 2-1 win over Burnley moved them six points clear of Newcastle.

 It could have been worse for the hosts after Brighton defender Joel Veltman punished them for a sluggish start, out-muscling Elliot Anderson to turn home from close range at a corner.